 (C) The Executive Officer shall assign the emissions level for the reporting entity using the best information available, including the information in section 95131(c)(5)(A) and methods in section 95131(c)(5)(B), as applicable.
 The Executive Officer shall include an assigned emissions level in the decision made pursuant to section 95131(c)(4)(B), if applicable.

-(d) Upon provision of the verification statement, or statements, if applicable, to ARB, the emissions data report shall be considered final.
-No changes shall be made to the report as submitted to ARB, notwithstanding the requirements of 40 CFR §98.3(h), and all verification requirements of this article shall be considered complete except in the circumstance specified in section 95131(e).
+(d) Upon provision of the verification statement, or statements, if applicable, to CARB, the emissions data report shall be considered final.
+No changes shall be made to the report as submitted to CARB, notwithstanding the requirements of 40 CFR §98.3(h), and all verification requirements of this article shall be considered complete except in the circumstance specified in section 95131(e).

-(e) If the Executive Officer finds a high level of conflict of interest existed between a verification body and a reporting entity, an error is identified, or an emissions data report that received a positive or qualified positive verification statement fails an ARB audit, the Executive Officer may set aside the positive or qualified positive verification statement issued by the verification body, and require the reporting entity to have the emissions data report re-verified by a different verification body within 90 days.
+(e) If the Executive Officer finds a high level of conflict of interest existed between a verification body and a reporting entity, an error is identified, or an emissions data report that received a positive or qualified positive verification statement fails a CARB audit, the Executive Officer may set aside the positive or qualified positive verification statement issued by the verification body, and require the reporting entity to have the emissions data report re-verified by a different verification body within 90 days.
 This paragraph applies to verification statements for emissions and product data.
-In instances where an error to an emissions data report is identified and determined by ARB to not affect the emissions or covered product data, the change may be made without a set aside of the positive or qualified positive verification statement.
+In instances where an error to an emissions data report is identified and determined by CARB to not affect the covered emissions or covered product data, the change may be made without a set aside of the positive or qualified positive verification statement.

 (f) Upon request by the Executive Officer, the reporting entity shall provide the data used to generate an emissions data report, including all data available to a verifier in the conduct of verification services, within 14 days.

-(g) Upon request of the Executive Officer, the verification body shall provide ARB the full verification report given to the reporting entity, as well as the sampling plan, contracts for verification services, and any other supporting documents and calculations, within 14 days.
+(g) Upon request of the Executive Officer, the verification body shall provide CARB the full verification report given to the reporting entity, as well as the sampling plan, contracts for verification services, and any other supporting documents and calculations, within 14 days.

-(h) Upon written notification by the Executive Officer, the verification body shall make itself and its personnel available for an ARB audit.
+(h) Upon written notification by the Executive Officer, the verification body shall make itself and its personnel available for a CARB audit.

 (i) Verifying Biomass-derived Fuels.
 In the absence of certification of the biomass-derived fuel by an accredited certifier of biomass-derived fuels, the verification body is subject to the requirements of subarticle 4 of this article as modified below when verifying biomass-derived fuel: